medikoo/cjs-vs-amd-benchmark/README.md

 To see fair results (adequate to your development environment) **benchmark needs to be installed and launched locally**.

-_You can also check it working at [medyk.org:3700](http://medyk.org:3700/), but mind it's backed with basic Node.js server setup (not very efficient for AMD), and due to extra latency results you'll see, will be worse than when running same on your localhost._
+_You can also check it working at [medyk.org:3700](http://medyk.org:3700/), but mind it's backed with basic Node.js server setup (not very efficient for AMD), and due to extra latency, results will be worse than when running same on your localhost._

 ### Installation